SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 >
 > For capabilities, make sure to check if the script/module is a RobloxScript and set identity and capabilities accordingly.

-This function creates a new closure (function) from the module/script's bytecode, the function you will get, is NOT used by the game, this function should be mainly used for getting constants.
+This function creates a new closure (function) from the module/script's bytecode, the function you will get is NOT used by the game, this function should be mainly used for getting constants.

 This should work with `LocalScript`, `ModuleScript` and `Script` instances that have RunContext set to Client.
 ```luau